HIGH HOLY DAYS

 Temple Habonim does not require tickets for any High Holiday Services.
-Please join us for worship at any service.
-Click here for a full listing of service times.
+Please join us for worship at any service

-The High Holy Days begin with the observance of Selichot, meaning forgiveness, on the Saturday evening prior to Rosh HaShanah.
-On alternate years we show a film exploring the themes of repentance and forgiveness or hear a beautiful concert with voices of local women.
+THE HIGH HOLY DAYS BEGIN with the observance of Selichot, meaning forgiveness, on the Saturday evening prior to Rosh HaShanah.
+Each year we explore the themes of repentance and forgiveness; previous years we have viewed thought-provoking films or heard a beautiful concert with voices of local women.
+This year we are learning about the role of neighboring Warren, RI in the history of slavery.
 In addition to the Selichot Service, a meaningful ritual of changing the Torah covers to those specifically designed for the High Holidays takes place during the service.
 Our special covers are white, representing purity and the wish that through repentance, our sins will be made white as snow (Isaiah 1:18).

 At Temple Habonim, we begin the celebration with an Erev Rosh HaShanah service at 8:00 p.m.
 The first day of Rosh HaShanah starts with a Family Service at 9:00 a.m. offering creative liturgy and participation by our families throughout the service.
 A traditional Rosh HaShanah Morning Service follows at 10:45 a.m.
 At 2:30 p.m., Rabbi Klein provides a Tot Service for young children.
 This is followed by a Tashlich service by the water at 3:00 p.m. where we gather for songs and the chance to "cast away" our sins with bread crumbs tossed into the Barrington River.
 A Second Day Rosh HaShanah service is offered at 10:30 a.m.